Research

 Annual Review of Neuroscience, 2023

 We review a theoretical approach to formalizing context-dependent learning in the face of contextual uncertainty and the core computations it requires.
-We show how this approach begins to organize a large body of disparate experimental observations, from multiple levels of brain organization (including cells, circuits, systems, and behavior) and multiple brain regions (most prominently the prefrontal cortex, the hippocampus, and motor cortices), into a coherent framework.
+We show how this approach organizes a large body of disparate experimental observations, from multiple levels of brain organization (including cells, circuits, systems and behavior) and multiple brain regions (most prominently the prefrontal cortex, the hippocampus and motor cortices), into a coherent framework.
 We argue that contextual inference may also be key to understanding continual learning in the brain.

 |